 What’s the difference between order consolidation and warehouse consolidation?

 Order consolidation is when you send out several individual items from an order in a single shipment.
-When one order includes multiple SKUs, sending all those SKUs together (rather than as multiple shipments) minimizes shipping cost.
+When one order includes multiple SKUs, sending all those SKUs together (rather than as multiple shipments) minimises shipping cost.

 Warehouse consolidation is when multiple orders bound for the similar or proximal locations are sorted at one facility and sent out as a single shipment.
-This minimizes shipping costs as well, but on a much larger scale.
+This minimises shipping costs as well, but on a much larger scale.

 What other types of warehouses are there?